eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 - Peter Ronhovde and Conrad Lee, for many usuful advises
 - Rodrigo Rocha Gomes e Souza, for reporting bugs (and also fixing them)
 - Filippo Radicchi and Jos Ramasco for testing the program

+## Changelog
+Additionally implemented features on top of the original LFR Benchmark are the following:
+- Parameter `-cnl` (ommunity nodes list) added to output communities (clusters) as lists of nodes to be compatible with NMI evaluation input format (.cnl)
+- Parameter `-name` added to give custom name for the output files
+- `maxk` is automatically decreased if required for the network generation with the specified `k` (instead of the generation process termination)

+## Related Projects
+- [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
+Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [PyNetConvert](https://raw.githubusercontent.com/eXascaleInfolab/PyNetConvert) - Network (graph, dataset) converter from Pajek, Metis and .nsl formats (including *.ncol*, Stanford SNAP and Edge/Arcs Graph) to *.nsl* (*.nse/a* that are more common than *.snap* and *.ncol*) and *.rcg* (Readable Compact Graph, former *.hig*; used by DAOC / HiReCS libs) formats.

+**Note:** Please, [star this project](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) if you use it.